benders5e/benders5e/firebender.md

 Level ideas: silent, multiple simultaneous projectiles, increasing power/range/radius of blast.-->

 #### Mind's Eye
 Beginning when you choose this specialization at 5th level, you can fire bend even if your limbs are restrained as long as your head is free.
-Because your bending requires no movement, your attacks count as surprise attacks if you have not yet attacked the target in the current combat.
+Because your bending requires no movement, you have advantage on attacks against targets you have not yet attacked in the current combat.

+You also gain advantage on initiative.
+On your first turn, you deal double damage.

 #### Combustion
 At 7th level, you can make an explosion as your basic bending attack.
 Instead of making a firebending attack, you can choose to make a combustion attack.
 You pick a point within range on which to center an explosion.
 Targets in a 5-foot radius must make a Dexterity saving throw.
 On a failure, they take your bending damage in force damage, and on a success they take half damage.